fission/docs.fission.io/docs/content/concepts/trigger.en.md

 HTTP triggers enable calling functions with HTTP requests.
 Supported methods are GET, POST, PUT, DELETE, HEAD and by default GET is used.
 URL pattern follow the gorilla/mux supported patterns.

+HTTP trigger also supports creation of ingress for a HTTP trigger.
+The ingress can be used to give the function an externally-reachable URL, terminate SSL, load balance traffic etc.

 ## Time Trigger

 If you want a function to be called at a periodic frequency then the time triggers are perfect for the use case.
 Time triggers follow cron like specifications and are invoked based on the cron schedule.